top of page

 The best part about when I did receive the vinyl was that I was about to see David Gray for my 6th time on January 31st at Massey Hall in Toronto.

-The Show.
+The Concert.

 Massey Hall is a Toronto venue that is for me, hands down the most special place to take in a concert in the city.
-There is intimacy, history incredible vibe and sound in the room that is so complimentary to artists and fans alike.
-The only downside of the venue if I really had to reach is that there are some seats with obstructed viewing.
-Just avoid those seats and read the fine print when buying your tickets!
+There is intimacy, history and an incredible vibe and sound to the room that is so complimentary for artists and fans alike.

-Here is a bit more about massey hall taken straight from their website for anyone wanting to learn more about the iconic venue: "Known as “Canada’s Carnegie Hall,” Massey Hall is Canada’s oldest and most venerated concert hall.
+Here is a bit more about massey hall taken straight from their website for anyone wanting to learn more about the historic Toronto venue: "Known as “Canada’s Carnegie Hall,” Massey Hall is Canada’s oldest and most venerated concert hall.
 It opened in 1894 and was the home of the Toronto Symphony Orchestra and the Toronto Mendelssohn Choir until 1982.
 The site of many historic events and performances, it has been repeatedly voted Canada’s best live music venue over 1,500 seats and venue of the year by Canadian music industry associations.
 It is a National Historic Site and a heritage site in the City of Toronto.
 It was closed between 2 July 2018 and 24 November 2021 to allow for a $184-million renovation."

 My favorite show of his!
-My 6th time seeing him play live.
-After catching David Gray on his White Ladder 25th anniversary tour 2 years ago.
-I truly thought that magical summer night at Budweiser stage could not be topped.
-But somehow I have to say, for me, this show was a perfect 10.
+This was my 6th time seeing David Gray live.
+After catching David Gray on his White Ladder 25th anniversary tour 2 years ago, I truly thought that magical summer night at Budweiser stage could not be topped.
+But somehow he did it!
+This show, at this venue was a perfect 10.

-David graced us with his greatest hits, deep cuts, fresh new material and covers that an audience could ever hope for.
+David graced us with his greatest hits, deep cuts, fresh new material and covers that any audience could ever hope for.
 The setlist was steller, the energy in the room was palpable between artist and audience and I got to watch the show with my family which was extra special.

-here is the Set list from the show:
+Here is the set list from the show:

-Truly and amazing mix of new and old songs.
-And just like the last time I saw him, he performed two amazing covers.
-One of Depeche Mode's "I just can't get enough" and the other of Van Morrison's "The way young lovers do".
-I have to say, I am only really familiar with Jeff Buckley's version of the song.
-To hear it in a full band way, a bit more faithful to the original but with a David Gray twist was an amazing experience.
-I truthfully only listened to Van Morrison's original version of it after the concert!
+As you can see an amazing mix of new and old songs.
+And just like the last time I saw him, he performed two amazing covers!
+The first was of Depeche Mode's "I just can't get enough" and the second was a jangly and hypnotic cover of Van Morrison's "The way young lovers do".

 David Gray's 13th LP Dear Life is out today Friday, January 17th 2025.